 I have held multiple scientific leadership roles in the international H.E.S.S.
 Collaboration since 2010, most recently serving as the Deputy Convener of the Galactic science Working Group and a member of the Executive Board (2013-2016).
 I was also one of the longest serving members of the H.E.S.S.
 Observation Committee (2010-2015), responsible for allocating observing time for the H.E.S.S. telescope array in Namibia.
 I am currently a member of the H.E.S.S.
 Publication Board and individual Editorial Boards therein.

-I am an active member (2012-present) of the CTA Consortium which is designing and building the next-generation array of VHE gamma-ray telescopes in Chile and Spain.
+I am an active member (2012-present) of the CTA Consortium which is designing and building the next-generation array of VHE gamma-ray telescopes in both Chile and Spain.
 I am the Co-Editor of two Key Science Programs (KSPs), the CTA Galactic Plane Survey KSP and the Cosmic-ray PeVatron KSP.
 Both are main components of CTA’s Technical Design Review (TDR) and establish the first scientific targets of the CTA Observatory, currently under construction.
-I am also an Associate Member (2014-present) of the Fermi-LAT Collaboration, which operates NASA’s Fermi Gamma-ray Space Telescope, and was previously a member of the IceCube Collaboration (2006-2007), which operates the NSF’s IceCube neutrino telescope in Antarctica.
+I was also an Associate Member (2014-2017) of the Fermi-LAT Collaboration, which operates NASA’s Fermi Gamma-ray Space Telescope, and was earlier a member of the IceCube Collaboration (2006-2007), which operates the U.S. National Science Foundation’s IceCube neutrino telescope in Antarctica.